Open-Email/MailHTTPS-Protocol/README.md

 Mail/HTTPS relies on a hybrid combination of asymmetric and symmetric ciphers.
 The message content and metadata in private messages is first encrypted using symmetric ciphers, effectively avoiding duplication of data when multiple readers are present.
 The strong random symmetric cipher key used is then encrypted using asymmetric ciphers using each reader's public encryption key.

-Both public (broadcasts) and private messages are signed using asymmetric keys.
+Both public (broadcasts)and private messages are signed using asymmetric keys.

 To ensure adaptability to future developments and prevent the need for versioning, Mail/HTTPS does not lock itself into specific algorithms.
 It anticipates that algorithms will advance over time and change will be necessary.
 What remains consistent is the utilization of a combination of asymmetric and symmetric ciphers.

 The headers of Mail/HTTPS messages list which ciphers were used for encrypting and signing payloads.

-Minimum required algorithms are *sha256* for checksum, *xchacha20poly1305* for symmetric encryption, *curve25519xsalsa20poly1305* for asymmetric encryption and *ed25519* for signing.
+Minimum required algorithms are *SHA256* for checksum, *XChaCha20-Poly1305* for symmetric encryption, *Curve25519XSalsa20Poly1305* for asymmetric encryption and *ED25519* for signing.
 All of these algorithms are conveniently available as a part of the popular [LibSodium](https://libsodium.gitbook.io) library.

 ## Key IDs

-Key pairs used for encryption and signing are not meant to be permanent.
-As described previously, the keys are rotated periodically by email clients.
+Key pairs used for encryption and signing are not meant to be permanent.As described previously, the keys are rotated periodically by email clients.

 During such rotations, at least for the maximum message lifetime, two key pairs may be referenced.
 To distinguish between the two in email clients, key identifiers are introduced.
 These identifiers are meant to be simple and common, to avoid their usage in determining reader identity.
 Ideally, they are nothing but simple incremental counters starting from 1.

 ## Fingerprints

 Mail/HTTPS, as we will see later in this document, needs to compare keys.
-Instead of using the full keys in comparison, only sha256 hashes are compared .
+Instead of using the full keys in comparison, only SHA256 hashes are compared .
 We simply call those hashes key fingerprints.

-## Anonymous Asymmetric Encryption
+## Anonymous AsymmetricEncryption

 Asymmetric encryption is used for encrypting the symmetric encryption key which is previously used for sealing the message payload and headers.